DefangLabs/defang-docs/docs/faq/questions.md

 ### Can I deploy a service that depends on another service?

 - Defang does not currently support service dependencies.
 All services will be deployed simultaneously.
 Defang will however run multiple healthchecks before marking a service as healthy and spinning down any previously deployed services when using the `production` deployment mode.
+See the [Deployment Modes](/docs/concepts/deployment-modes) documentation for more information.

 ## Feature Comparisons

 ### Is Defang a run-time platform?
 - No. Defang is not a run-time platform.
 Instead, it lets you host and run your application on a [cloud provider](/docs/category/providers) of your choice.
 You can think of it as a tool that makes it way easier to deploy to that cloud provider.
+We do provide [Defang Playground](/docs/concepts/defang-playground), but it is meant to be used as a testing environment only.

 ### What is the difference between Defang and platforms such as Vercel, fly.io, and Railway?
 - Defang is a tool that helps you get your application deployed to a [cloud provider](/docs/category/providers) of your choice, and it is not a platform.
 Unlike platforms, Defang does not host your application.
 We do provide [Defang Playground](/docs/concepts/defang-playground), but it is meant to be used as a testing environment only.